 When text and buttons are too small, users have a hard time reading or clicking them, which affects the user experience.

-Example: Imagine a contact page where the input fields and "submit" button are so small that users have a hard time typing them on their phones.
+Example: Imagine a contact page where the input fields and the "Send" button are so small that users find them difficult to type on their cell phone.

 3. files that are too large: